Rave Master

-By 2020, the manga had 28.5 million copies in circulation.
+By 2020, the manga had 23.5 million copies in circulation.

 Plot

-In the year 0015, the world is corrupted by Dark Brings, evil stones that bestow powerful magic with different abilities to their owners.
+In 0015, the world is corrupted by Dark Brings, evil stones that bestow powerful magic with different abilities to their owners.
 The Dark Brings are used by the Raregroove Kingdom, which is opposed by the Symphonia Kingdom with the five Rave stones.
 Shiba Roses, the Rave Master, attempts to destroy Sinclaire, the "mother" of all of the Dark Brings, with the Ten Commandments sword.
 However, the aftermath causes a massive explosion known as Overdrive, destroying one-tenth of the known world.
 Shiba, protected from the disaster by his special guardian "dog" Plue, holds onto the Rave required to power his sword.
 Plue and the four remaining Raves, however, get scattered around the world.

 Fifty years later, sixteen-year-old Haru Glory lives on the peaceful Garage Island with his older sister, Cattleya.
-Shortly after Haru accidentally fishes Plue up, Shiba arrives wishing to reclaim Plue, but a group of terrorists from the Demon Card organization appear to kill Shiba.
-Shiba tells Haru that he is the second Rave Master, entrusting the Ten Commandments, Plue, and his Rave to him.
+Shortly after Haru accidentally fishes Plue up, Shiba arrives wishing to reclaim Plue, but a group from the terrorist organization Demon Card arrives to kill Shiba.
+Shiba recognizes Haru as the second Rave Master, entrusting the Ten Commandments, Plue, and his Rave to him.
 Seeking power to defeat Demon Card, Haru and Plue set off on a journey to find the missing Rave stones.
-Upon arriving at the mainland, Haru befriends a girl named Elie, who has no recollection of her past.
-During their journey, Haru encounters enemies from Demon Card who eventually become his allies, including Shuda and Sieg Hart.
-Haru later meets a diverse group of allies, including Hamrio Musica, grandson of a blacksmith; Let Dahaka and Julia, two who appear human but are in fact of the Dragon Race; Griffon Kato, a strange blue creature and Plue's friend; Ruby, a penguin and a casino owner; Belnika, a mage; and Niebel, Sieg's close friend.
-He also encounters Gale "King" Raregroove, the king of the Raregroove Kingdom and leader of Demon Card.
-On the Tower of Din, Haru reunites with his absent father Gale Glory to defeat King and end Demon Card.
-Although they win, Gale sacrifices himself to save his son from Din's destruction.
+Upon arriving at the mainland, Haru gradually amasses a group of friends and allies, including an amnesiac girl named Elie, who harbors a magical energy known as Etherion within her body.
+During his showdown with Demon Card's leader, Gale "King" Raregroove, Haru reunites with his absent father, Gale Glory, who helps him defeat King, but sacrifices himself to save his son from the destruction of King's headquarters.